tellurianinteractive/Tellurian.Trains.TimetablePlanningApp/README.md

 It is now possible to validate XPLN-plans online.
 It's a first stage to import XPLN into the database.
-XPLN-files will be a good source for easily getting a lot of test data into the database.
+Import of XPLN-files will be a good source for easily getting a lot of test data into the database.

+Using the test data from XPLN-files, the reports to print documentation can be tested.

 If you have questions, comments or ideas, please file them at the GitHub discussion page.